 A minimum number of clinical hours is required to complete clinical rotations.
-Absences for any reason, excused or not, may adversely affect the course grade.
-Unexplained/unexcused absences may result in failure and will definitely affect the student's grade.
+Absences for any reason may adversely affect the course grade and may result in failure and will definitely affect the student's grade.

 The laboratory component of nursing courses is an integral part of the nursing program.
 Successful demonstration of technical nursing skills in the lab is vital to ensure safe nursing practice in the clinical agencies.
 Therefore, attendance at all scheduled lab demonstrations, practices and tests are mandatory.